Why do soil types matter to winos?

 Modern viticultural techniques allow us to control vigour without planting on hillsides

-Yet, planting in poor infertile soils is a generalization that more often applies to the vineyards of the Old World and even there it is still a simplified way of presenting a complex topic in one statement.
+Yet, planting in poor, infertile soils is another broad generalization that more often applies to the vineyards of the Old World and even there it is still a simplified way of presenting a complex topic in one statement.

 Many vineyards planted on fertile land can use other techniques for controlling yields and grape quality.
 Planting at super high densities is one way.
-Labour-intensive crop thinning is another.
+Labour-intensive crop thinning is another common approach to minimizing yields for better grape quality.
+However, the second approach will require a skilled workforce and cost you a lot of money.

 This isn’t to say that all flat, fertile vineyards make poor wine – noooooo.
-Viticulturalists have other ways of reducing yields.
+Viticulturalists have other ways of reducing yields – as the two common methods mentioned above.

 It does mean that choosing to plant a vineyard in poor soils will reduce the amount of work you have to do later on to restrict yields.